Khanh248/Khanh248/README.md

 ### Hello!
 Welcome to my daily working place 👋
-😄I'm Khanh Nguyen.
+😄 I'm Khanh Nguyen.
 I’m currently learning about data analysis <br>
-I love everything related to programming
+ - I love everything related to programming

 <!--
 **Khanh248/Khanh248** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.